Seeru-crypto/helmes_homework/README.md

 - front-end: decided to use next.js with axios for HTTP requests and zustand for a lightweight state managment and ant UI library
 - reverse-proxy: A simple ngnix reverse-proxy, which proxys all /api requests to the back-end, while forwarding all next.js API calls to back-end as well

-## task
+## Task
-1. Correct all of the deficiencies in index.html (located in root folder)
+1. Correct all the deficiencies in index.html (located in root folder)

 2. "Sectors" selectbox:
    2.1.
 Add all the entries from the "Sectors" selectbox to database